Frequently Asked Questions for Supervisors

 A DARA fellowship includes project supplement for the host institution.
 The supplement covers amongst other basic goods, materials and consumables.
 It is not possible to apply for additional running costs in DARA.

-The letter should confirm the candidate’s current or future eligibility for a PhD at your institution—please consult your PhD school and HR department for specific requirements.
-It must endorse the proposed project and confirm the host institution’s support, outlining the supervisor’s role, available resources, and how the project aligns with the hosting environment.
+The letter should outline the supervisor’s role, available resources, and how the project aligns with the hosting environment.
 The letter should also comment on the feasibility and quality of the research.
 If relevant, mention co-supervisors or research group involvement.
-Please also state the number of active PhD students currently supervised.
+Please state the number of active PhD students currently supervised.
 Also, please describe any co-funding.

 While there is no character limit, the letter should remain concise (maximum 2 pages).